stephomi/nomadsculpt.com/manual/docs/tools.md

 #### Extraction

 You can also create other objects by extracting the mask.
-When you use one of these operation, you can specify how to handle the holes.
+When you use one of these operations, you can specify how to handle the holes.

 | Action    | Description     |
 | :---:     | :---:           |